-Spend your first ten minutes on a minor issue.
-Move on to something more challenging, then something more challenging than that.
+Spend ten minutes on a minor issue, a real no-brainer.
+Move to something more difficult, then something more difficult than that.

 Tackle your biggest challenge before mid-day, when you still have plenty of time left and your energy is at its peak.

-Then, reverse gear in the last hour or so.
-Wind down with the background or anything else you find easy.
+Wind yourself down in the last hour or so with the background or anything you find easy.

 Quit at a designated time whether you want to or not.
 Save your energy, rest up, and come back slugging tomorrow.